Chen Lin (Han dynasty): Under Cao Cao

 Many people feared for Chen Lin as they thought that Cao Cao would execute him for writing the "Proclamation to Yu Province on Behalf of Yuan Shao".
-However, Cao Cao not only spared Chen Lin because he appreciated his literary talent, but also recruited him to serve as a Libationer and Military Adviser (軍謀祭酒) under the Minister of Works (司空).
+However, Cao Cao not only spared life of Chen Lin because he appreciated his literary talent, but also recruited him to serve as a Libationer and Military Adviser (軍謀祭酒) under the Minister of Works (司空).
 Chen Lin served under Cao Cao since then and helped him write official documents.
-He died in a great plague which rampaged through China in 217.
+He died in a great plague which rampaged through northern China in 217.

 Works

 His surviving writings include literary yuefu written in imitation of current folk ballads, and he is considered one of the major exponents of this typical Jian'an poetry style, along with Cao Cao and others.
-Cao Cao's son and successor, Cao Pi, ranked Chen Lin as what he termed the "Seven Scholars (子 zi) of Jian'an".
+Cao Cao's son and successor, Cao Pi, ranked Chen Lin as what he termed the "Seven Scholars of Jian'an".
 The other six members of the "Seven Scholars of Jian'an" were Wang Can, Ruan Yu (阮瑀), Liu Zhen (劉楨), Xu Gan, Ying Yang (應瑒) and Kong Rong.
-In 218, the year following the plague, Cao Pi wrote a letter to a friend lamenting that Chen Lin and three other members of the "Seven Scholars of Jian'an" had died in the previous year.
+In 218, the year following the plague, Cao Pi wrote a letter to his friend Wu Zhi lamenting that Chen Lin and three other members of the "Seven Scholars of Jian'an" (Xu Gan, Liu Zhen and Ying Chang) had died in the previous year.

 One of Chen Lin's yuefu poems was translated by Wai-lim Yip as "Water the Horses at a Breach in the Great Wall".